whlapinel/whlapinel.github.io/content/projects/course-manager/_index.md

 - Quickly create slides from markdown using marp
 - Quickly create documents from markdown rendered to html using goldmark
 - Site generation for each course using Hugo

-Technologies/Dependencies:

-- Go
-- Echo (web framework for Go)
-- Templ
-- Caddy (for static sites, as well as reverse proxy for web app)
-- Tailwind
-- Hugo
-- Marp
-- Goldmark
-- Task (like Makefiles for Go, this is for managing recurring commands and scripts)

-Deployment architecture:

-Everything is currently running on a single Virtual Private Server running Ubuntu.
-Inside this VPS, I am using

-- Docker compose with separate containers for
-  - Caddy
-  - Web app with binary (running web app server) and also Hugo for building static sites
-  - Marp server (for fetching html rendering of markdown slides)

 [https://course-manager.app](https://course-manager.app)